FW 552

 Be able to use fundamental code practices in the R programming language.

-Be able to think from a
+Be able to think about answering a research question from a

 sampling perspective